faizfrhn/bookstore/README.md

 ## About The Project
 Basic program to process XML of books and display the books and authors in a page using PHP for a test.

-The XML stored within the project directory is first sorted by the genre of the books and the subdirectories are divided by the beginning letter of the book's name.
+The XML stored within the project directory is first sorted by the genre of the books and the subdirectories are divided by the first letter of the book's name.

 eg; Book Name = 'Another One Bites The Cookie' directory would be: books->fiction->A->list.xml